Movements in art: Post-Impressionism

 We will study the work of the four major painters who broke free of Impressionism and sought independent artistic expression: Paul Cézanne, Paul Gauguin (whose work is also known as Symbolism), Van Gogh, and Seurat (whose work is also known as Neo-Impressionism and Divisionism).
 While grouped under the term “Post-Impressionists”, these artists often worked independently and followed totally diverse stylistic paths.

-In this one-day course we will explore the contexts of why the post impressionists' work differed so much and what they were aiming to achieve.
+In this short course we will explore the contexts of why the post impressionists' work differed so much and what they were aiming to achieve.
 These artists also left a considerable legacy, and we will also examine what impact this had on the following generation of painters.

 This is a live online course.
 You will need: